Vyshenky, Chernihiv Oblast

-The village played an important role in the history of the Hutterites, because all Hutterites lived there from 1770 to 1802.
-They were invited to settle there by Peter Alexandrovich Rumyantsev-Zadunaisky (1725–1796), a Russian general, who was governor of the Ukraine, which was at that time called "New Russia".
+The village played an important role in the history of the Hutterites as all Hutterites lived there from 1770 to 1802.
+They were invited to settle there by Peter Alexandrovich Rumyantsev-Zadunaisky (1725–1796), a Russian general, who was governor of Ukraine.

 Until 18 July 2020, Vyshenky belonged to Korop Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Korop Raion was merged into Novhorod-Siverskyi Raion.